-The Federal Housing Administration (FHA) publishes a quarterly house price index report with the latest price trends for various markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for Savannah, Georgia shows:
+Freddie Mac publishes a monthly house price index report with the latest price trends for various markets across the U.S. The most recent Freddie Mac House Price Index (FMHPI) for Savannah, Georgia shows:

 The HAI – or housing affordability index – compares the median family income in a market to the median price of a single-family resale home.

 Using 100 as a baseline number, the HAI index provides a ranking of the local housing market.
 The greater the affordability index number is above 100, the more affordable a market is to own a home, assuming a 20% down payment and a conventional mortgage.

 The housing affordability index for Savannah (as of July 2020) is 134.
 This means that Savannah is one of the more expensive places to own a home, indicating a potentially strong demand for rental property in the Savannah metro area.

 Founded back in 1733, Savannah is the oldest city in Georgia and home to the Savannah Historic District, the largest National Historic Landmark Districts in the country.
 Millions of people visit Savannah every year, attracted by the city’s historic and waterfront districts, subtropical climate, and Southern hospitality.